IntensiveCoLearning/Ethereum-Protocol-Fellowship/LouisTsai-Csie.md

 ### 2025.02.18
 I review the EIP-3540, and start integrate the EIP into my EVM decompilation project.
 I encounter some issue when dealing with the layout.
 But there is some problem in Java language.

+### 2025.02.21
+Integrating EOF into Mothra, extracting header information from the bytecode and display in the decompilation header.
 <!-- Content_END -->